thecursezone/thecursezone/README.md

 ## Hi there 👋

 If you're looking at the repository, this is a website.
 Otherwise read the stuff below.
+This website is open source so you can reuse this!

 - Hello, I am Cursed Gamer.
 I am a youtuber
 - 🌱 I’m currently learning HTML/CSS/JS